The Ocean Full of Bowling Balls: History

-in the Princeton University Library.
+in the Princeton University Library Special Collections Department's Story Magazine and Story Press Records (C0104).
 Per the terms of Salinger's donation of the manuscript to Princeton University, it cannot be published until 50 years after his death; thus, the earliest it can be published is January 27, 2060.
 In November 2013, the manuscript of "The Ocean Full of Bowling Balls" was leaked to the general public, and made available online on the website what.cd.